-If you are not already an in-patient, and are having the procedure at St Mary's Hospital, please come to the reception desk in Endoscopy, second floor of the Queen Elizabeth the Queen Mother (QEQM) building at the time you have been given (Imperial College Healthcare NHS Trust | Hospital map).
+If you are not already an in-patient, and are having the procedure at St Mary's Hospital, please come to the reception desk in endoscopy, second floor of the Queen Elizabeth the Queen Mother (QEQM) building at the time you have been given (Imperial College Healthcare NHS Trust | Hospital map).

-If you are not already an in-patient, and are having the procedure at Charing Cross Hospital please come to Endoscopy, First floor, pilot block, at the time you have been given (Imperial College Healthcare NHS Trust | Charing Cross Hospital site map).
+If you are not already an in-patient, and are having the procedure at Charing Cross Hospital please come to 5 North at Charing Cross Hospital, in the main Tower Block, at the time you have been given (Imperial College Healthcare NHS Trust | Charing Cross Hospital site map).

-When you arrive, please check-in with our receptionist who will ask a nurse to greet you and take your blood pressure, heart rate and temperature.
-They'll ask you a few questions about your medical history, medications and any allergies.
-Please tell us if you might be pregnant.
+When you arrive, please check-in with our receptionist who will arrange for a nurse to greet you and take your blood pressure, heart rate and temperature, and ask you a few questions about your medical history, medications and any allergies.
+Please let us know if you may be pregnant.

-We will explain the procedure to you again and you will have the opportunity to ask any questions before completing a consent form.
+The procedure will be explained to you again and you will have the opportunity to ask any questions before completing a consent form.

-We do pleural aspirations in a procedure room.
+Pleural aspiration occurs in a procedure room.
 You will be asked to either sit or lie in a comfortable position by the doctor.
 The doctor will do an ultrasound scan to confirm the best site to perform the aspiration.
-They will put some jelly on your chest, which isn't painful, but the jelly might be cold.
-The procedure is usually done at the side of your chest, below your armpit, or towards your back.
+The ultrasound involves some jelly on the chest and is not painful, but the jelly may be cold.
+The procedure is usually done at the side of your chest, below the armpit, or towards your back.

-Once you are resting comfortably, we'll clean your skin with an alcohol-containing cleaning solution to kill any bacteria.
+Once you are resting comfortably, the skin will be cleaned with an alcohol-containing cleaning solution to kill any bacteria.
 This fluid often feels cold.
-We'll inject a local anaesthetic into the skin, to numb the area.
+A local anaesthetic is injected into the skin, to numb the area.
 This can feel mildly painful, but the pain disappears quickly.

 Your doctor will then pass a small needle into the pleural space.
 This should not be painful, although you may feel some pressure or pulling.
-The fluid will then be removed from the chest.
+Fluid will then be removed from the chest.